tcltk/tcl/doc/markdown/scan.md

 }
 ```

-Break a string up into sequences of non-whitespace characters (note the use of the \fB%n\fR conversion so that we get skipping over leading whitespace correct):
+Break a string up into sequences of non-whitespace characters (note the use of the **%n** conversion so that we get skipping over leading whitespace correct):

 ```
 set string " a string {with braced words} + leading space "